LinkedDataFragments/Availability-Performance-Benchmark/clusterScripts/server/docs/server_setup.md

 	./fuseki-server-<dataset>.sh

+This starts Fuseki as a foreground process.
+In fact, it does this:

+	./fuseki-server --loc=/mnt/drive2/dataset/bsbm/100M/fuseki-bsbm /bsbm

-This starts a SPARQL endpoint at
+And starts a SPARQL endpoint at

 	http://<host>:3030/<dataset>/sparql

 4) Fuseki with HDT backend setup, config & run
 ----------------------------------------------